Medical Malpractice Stemming From Medical Errors

 - failure to prescribe a necessary test or perform an appropriate evaluation;

 - misdiagnosis of cancer and other medical conditions;

 - surgical errors such as operating in the wrong area of the body or removing the wrong part or organ;

 - leaving surgical instruments such as sponges in the body;

 - failure to explain surgical risks to the patient;

 - failure to refer a patient to a specialist; and

 A good medical expert will gather the facts necessary to make a convincing medical malpractice case.
 He or she explains why medical care was substandard, and clarifies the damage caused by improper treatment or diagnosis.

-The attorneys at Brayton Purcell are experienced in the preparation and trial of medical malpractice claims.
+The personal injury attorneys at Brayton Purcell LLP are experienced in the preparation and trial of medical malpractice claims.
 We can obtain excellent medical consultants, including doctors, medical school professors, and other medical experts who are well–known and respected.
-If you feel that you were injured by medical negligence, please do not hesitate to contact us.
+If you feel that you were injured by medical negligence, please do not hesitate to contact Brayton Purcell LLP today.
 We can answer questions about your legal options, refer you to a medical specialist, and handle your case with efficiency and understanding.